Pamir

 The fauna in Pamir contains rare and majestic threatened species such as Marco Polo sheep (Ovis ammon polii) Markhor (Capra falconeri) and the extremely elusive snow leopard (Uncia uncia).
 Additional mammalian species known to occur in the region are mountain goats, ibex (Capra ibex sibirica), brown bear (Ursus arctos), wolf (Canis lupus), red fox (Vulpes vulpes), lynx (Lynx lynx), Pallas’ cat (Otocolobus manul), stone marten (Martes foina), Altai weasel (Mustela altaica), stoat (Mustela erminea), long-tailed marmot (Marmota caudata), hare (Lepus tolai), pikas (Ochotona sp.) and a host of smaller mammals.
 People have with them sheep, goats, camels, cows and yaks.
 Horses are a rarity in Pamir but there are some.

-Mountain goats can be seen sometimes also in the summer time but seeing Markhor, Marco Polo sheep and especially the snow leopard is mostly possible during the winter time when the animals descent from the high mountains to the lower areas.
+Mountain goats can be seen sometimes also in the summer time but seeing Markhor, Marco Polo sheep and especially the snow leopard is mostly possible only during the winter time when the animals descent from the high mountains to the lower areas.
 Marmots are a common sight during the tourists season.
 In Murghab there is a snow leopard sanctuary where it is possible to see snow leopards that have been rescued to be fed and to be returned back to their original habitat after regaining their strength.
 This sight can be organized as a part of our Pamir tours.

 Fortresses of Pamir